dingkais/tipCalculator/README.md

 # tipCalculator
-Time spent: 1 hours spent in total
+Time spent: 1 hour spent in total

 Completed user stories:
 Follow the instructions to build the tip calculator.